Navelfuzz/TaskMasterOriginalArchive/README.md

 It was constructed using a Pixel 3a XL emulator with a minimum android API 24 and target of 33.

 ## Change Log

+### Class 29: Room

+1. Task Model and Room
+   * Following the directions provided in the Android documentation, set up Room in your application, and modify your Task class to be an Entity.
+2. Add Task Form
+    * Modify your Add Task form to save the data entered in as a Task in your local database.
+3. Homepage
+    * Refactor your homepage’s RecyclerView to display all Task entities in your database.
+4. Detail Page
+    * Ensure that the description and status of a tapped task are also displayed on the detail page, in addition to the title.
+(Note that you can accomplish this by passing along the entire Task entity, or by passing along only its ID in the intent.)

 #### Class 28: RecyclerViews